Is It Safe To Eat Chocolate While Breastfeeding?

 Healthy Chocolate Recipe For Nursing Moms

-If you cannot resist the temptation of relishing chocolate while breastfeeding, here’s a healthy recipe for you to try.
+If you cannot resist the temptation of relishing chocolate while breastfeeding, here’s one of the healthy recipes for breastfeeding moms that you may try.

 Lactation chocolate chip cookies: